-What happens when you trim all the fat away and reduce a synthesiser down to its purest form?
-A simple patch with essential controls would be rather boring, right?
-As it turns out, less really is more.
-Synth Anthology 2 offers an endless array of possibilities…if you think outside the box a little.
+What happens when you trim all the fat away and reduce a synthesizer down to its purest form?
+Synth Anthology 2 offers an endless array of possibilities…if you think a little outside the box.

-Synth Anthology 2 is a synthesiser collection library for UVI’s Falcon or the free UVI Workstation player, both either free-standing instruments or VST plugins for your DAW.
-The company should be well known to you if you have any degree of interest in vintage synthesis, developers of an array of extremely detailed sampled instruments libraries using their own proprietary Workstation platform.
-In particular the outstanding Vintage Vault bundle features over 100 modeled synths and drum machines that is a must for any aficionado.
+Synth Anthology 2 is a synthesizer collection library for UVI Falcon and the free UVI Workstation player, both either free-standing instruments or VST plugins for your DAW.
+UVI should be well known if you have any degree of interest in vintage synthesis, offering an array of extremely detailed sampled instrument libraries using their own proprietary Falcon/Workstation platform.
+In particular, the outstanding Vintage Vault bundle features over 100 modelled synths and drum machines that are a must for any aficionado.

-The first tab ‘Osc’ contains the main and sub oscillator controls.
-Each has ADSR controls, velocity on/off, amp and filter ADSR, plus you get a choice between three filter shapes (hipass, lowpass and band), with your traditional cutoff, resonance, velocity and depth controls.
-In addition the sub engine allows a further 12 wave-shape variations choices.
+The first tab ‘Osc’ contains the main and sub-oscillator controls.
+Each has ADSR controls, velocity on/off, amp and filter ADSR, plus you get a choice between three filter shapes (highpass, lowpass and band), with your traditional cutoff, resonance, velocity and depth controls.
+In addition, the sub-engine allows a further 12 wave-shape variations choices.

-The ‘Edit’ tab features typical pitch, width and modwheel controls for each oscillator.
+The ‘Edit’ tab features typical pitch, width and mod-wheel controls for each oscillator.
 The ‘Step’ tab allows you to modulate the volume, cutoff, rez and drive with an interesting stepped bars style interface.
-‘ARP’ features a simple dual arpeggiator and finally ‘LFO’ and ‘FX’ tabs are fairly self-explanatory, again all using the same global controls for each engine, requiring clicking of an effect title to turn it on or off.
+‘ARP’ features a simple dual arpeggiator and finally ‘LFO’ and ‘FX’ tabs are fairly self-explanatory, again all using the same global controls for each engine.
 The ‘FX’ tab contains a good selection of UVI’s high-end processing engines Thorus and SparkVerb, with a bit crusher, distortion, phaser and delay included.

-Nothing too challenging to understand and is well laid out and fairly simple to navigate.
-After short time the instrument is second-nature and you will want to start experimenting with movement and layering to achieve richer sounds.
+Nothing too challenging to understand for a beginner, and everything is well laid out and fairly simple to navigate.
+After a short time, the instrument is second nature and you will want to start experimenting with movement and layering to achieve richer sounds.